TauferLab/GEOtiled/docs/Function_Docs.md

 #### Required Parameters
 csv_file : str
-* String specifying path to CSV file for input.
+* String specifying name of CSV file for input.

 raster_file : str
-* String specifying path to raster file to read raster values from.
+* String specifying name to raster file to read raster values from.

 band_names : str list
 * String list specifying names of bands to extract values from in input raster.